-To support a just-in-time inventory strategy and the ability to customize products to customer requests, assembly orders may be automatically created and linked as soon as the sales order line is created.
-The link between the sales demand and the assembly supply enables sales order processors to customize the assembly item on the fly, promise delivery dates according to component availability, and to post output and shipment of the assembled item directly from their sales order interface.
+To support a just-in-time stock strategy and the ability to customise products to customer requests, assembly orders may be automatically created and linked as soon as the sales order line is created.
+The link between the sales demand and the assembly supply enables sales order processors to customise the assembly item on the fly, promise delivery dates according to component availability, and to post output and shipment of the assembled item directly from their sales order interface.
 For more information, see Sell Items Assembled to Order.

 Special functionality exists to govern the shipping of assemble-to-order quantities.
-When an assemble-to-order quantity is ready to be shipped, the warehouse worker in charge posts an inventory pick for the sales order line(s) in question.
-This, in turn, creates an inventory movement for the components, posts the assembly output, and the sales order shipment.
-For more information, see the "Handling Assemble-to-Order Items in Inventory Picks" section in Pick Items with Inventory Picks.
+When an assemble-to-order quantity is ready to be shipped, the warehouse worker in charge posts a stock pick for the sales order line(s) in question.
+This, in turn, creates a stock movement for the components, posts the assembly output, and the sales order shipment.
+For more information, see the "Handling Assemble-to-Order Items in Stock Picks" section in Pick Items with Stock Picks.

 The following table describes a sequence of tasks, with links to the topics that describe them.

 |Learn about the difference between assembling items right before shipping sales orders and assembling items that are intended for storage.||Understanding Assemble to Order and Assemble to Stock|

 |Fill in fields on location cards and in stock setup to define how items flow to and from the assembly department.||Set Up Basic Warehouses with Operations Areas|

 |Customise an assembly item to a customer's request during the sales process and convert to a sale when accepted.||Quote an Assemble-to-Order Sale|

 |Combine components to create an item in a simple process, to order or to stock.||Assemble Items|